 though you think I might have whispered

 from my other poem about wishing to die

-after I left an éclat to posterity.
+but after leaving an éclat to posterity.

-Or was it something else I wanted to say?
+Or was it something else I said?

 A cliché perhaps?

-is revealed through what we love.
+is revealed through what we have loved.